rchartra/NcCut/paper.md

 As per the name, CutView’s functions can be divided into two main categories:

-![a.)
-The viewing interface shown with a NetCDF4 file of ocean temperature in the gulf stream region loaded. b.)
-The graphics settings for the transecting tools. c.)
-The setting options for NetCDF files. d.)
-The initial configuration menu for loading NetCDF4 files. ](images/paper_fig_1.png)

 ## View

 CutView allows users to load NetCDF4 files, or images in .JPG, .JPEG, or .PNG formats, and has adjustable graphics for